mpolimeno/sdsu-sage-tutorial-git/sageprog.rst

 	sage: a,b,c
 	(3, 4, 5)

-Along these lines of convenience, Sage allows us to save a session to pick up where we left off.
+Sage allows us to save a session to pick up where we left off.
 That is, suppose we have done various calculations and have several variables stored.
 We may call the save_session function to store our session into a file in our working directly (typically sage_session.sobj).
 Following, we may exit Sage, power off our computer, or what have you.
 At any later time, we may load the file by opening Sage from the directory containing the save file and using the load_session function.

 Here is an example. ::